YCK970402/starter-hugo-academic/content/publication/right-hemisphere-at-the-right-time-electrophysiological-evidence-for-right-hemispheric-syntactic-processing-in-demanding-condition/index.md

   - Ling Tang
   - Hsin-Jen Hsu
   - Chia-Lin Lee
-publication: NTU-UT Linguistics Festa 2020, National Taiwan University.
+publication: Poster presented at NTU-UT Linguistics Festa 2020, National Taiwan University.
 (February 7, Taipei, Taiwan)
 abstract: >-
   Although syntactic processing is lateralized to the left hemisphere (LH), previous studies have revealed that the right hemisphere (RH) is also capable